ramneekagn/SafeguardLLM/README.md

 # Detectors

 This project contains different trained safety classifiers:
-You can load the BERT models from the following repos:
+You can load the BERT models from the following repos (Huggingface):
 - `HanseeVee/roberta-base-input-jailbreak-classifier"`
 - `HanseeVee/roberta-base-output-jailbreak-classifier`